To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Changes in the Brain

-When a stroke occurs, the brain is injured.
+When a stroke happens, the brain is injured.
 The effects depend on where the brain was injured.
-If the structures that handle emotions are injured, it changes the way the brain deals with emotions.
-Emotions may be hard to control soon after a stroke.
+If the parts that handle emotions are injured, it changes the way the brain deals with them.
+Emotions may be hard to control after a stroke.
 Mood swings and depression are very common.

 Mood swings: A person might have rapid mood changes.
 You might hear this called emotional lability, reflex crying, or labile mood.
 For example, a person might suddenly cry but then quickly stop or even start laughing.
 During a mood swing, crying may not fit a person’s mood.
 This often improves over time.